rogermiranda1000/WatchWolf-Server/README.md

 # WatchWolf - Server
-Responsable to send the commands to the rest of the WatchWolf system to interact with the server.
-For more information about WatchWolf check TODO.
+Responsible to send the commands to the rest of the WatchWolf system to interact with the server.
+For more information about WatchWolf check the [WatchWolf website](https://watchwolf.dev/).

-The Server is responsable of implementing WatchWolf Server's protocols.
+The Server is responsible for implementing WatchWolf Server's protocols.
 This concrete implementation will be developed using a Minecraft Plugin with Java.

+You can download a pre-compiled version [here](https://watchwolf.dev/versions/).

 ## Compile
 Use Java **8**.